alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 p.join()
 ```

-Note that this is "just enough" to prevent blocking.
+Note that this is just enough to prevent blocking.
 An incredible amount of resources are available online and on Python's official documentation.
-For our purposes, know we're using the `Process(...)` to wrap up our expensive compute task - allowing us to avoid blocking the Python server IO.
+For these purposes, know we use the `Process(...)` to wrap up our expensive compute task--this allows us to avoid blocking the Python server IO.

-Now the backend can generate, train, and deploy/export a new model!
-All that's left now is our final step, allowing the User to use the "production" model to predict data in a workflow!
+Now the backend can generate, train, and deploy a new model!
+All that's left now is the final step, allowing the user to use the "production" model to predict data in a workflow!

-### `PREDICT`
+### `PREDICT` Mode

-In our last mode, we must update our `on_record_batch` function to call `model.predict(...)` on values passed to us in the workflow.
-In our case, we will eventually use a text input for testing.
+In this last mode, we must update the `on_record_batch` function to call `model.predict(...)` on values passed in the workflow.
+In this case, we eventually use a Text Input for testing.
-**NOTE** However, this could be _any_ sort of record batch, as long as it can connect to our anchor and with the appropriate code updates!
+**NOTE**, however, this can be _any_ sort of record batch, as long as it can connect to the anchor and with the appropriate code updates!
-In other words, allow Users to use our "production" version for predictions.
+In other words, allow users to use the "production" version for predictions.

-Some examples of why one might do this include:
+Some examples of why this might be done:

-* a tool developer can ship a trained model that exemplifies expected behavior alongside "starter" training data for new user-generated and trained models.
+* A tool developer can ship a trained model that exemplifies expected behavior alongside starter training data for new user-generated and trained models.
-* A tool developer may ship a "base" model, which the User may then tune and train further in their workflow.
+* A tool developer might ship a base model, which the user might then tune and train further in their workflow.
-* With additional UI, users may choose how/where/when to deploy models in other workflows or jobs.
+* With additional UI, users might choose how, where, and when to deploy models in other workflows or jobs.
-* Workflows running on Server may do **any of the above to generate serious, performant, and production-grade models**, which also
+* Workflows running on Server might do **any of the above to generate serious, performant, and production-grade models**, which also...
-* Empowers tool **developers AND users** to create production-grade TensorFlow AI/ML pipelines!
+* Empowers tool developers **and** users to create production-grade TensorFlow AI/ML pipelines!

 #### Function: `on_record_batch`